ucsb-csw8/w24/_info/syllabus.md

 * In general, there will be zyBook assignments where each week corresponds to one chapter in zyBooks (with the exception of the first week being due at the end of week 2). zyBook assignments are due on Sundays by 11:59PM PST.
   * Refer to the calendar on when assignments are due [Calendar](https://ucsb-csw8.github.io/w24/info/calendar/).
-  * Each chapter has three categories of assignments.
+  * Each chapter generally have three categories of assignments.
 Participation Activities (PA), Challenge Activities (CA), and Lab Activities (LA).
 * In order to gain experience with writing native Python code outside of zyBooks, there will be a few Gradescope autograded labs (where you will submit .py files) assigned throughout the quarter (more on these labs will be posted throughout the quarter).
   * Gradescope labs are autograded and your score is based on Gradescope's recorded score.
 * We will have timed 30 minute bi-weekly quizzes on Gradescope given on Fridays of even weeks (Fridays on Weeks 2,4,6,8,10), and are open to complete from 8am - 8pm PST.